sca-marshals/marshal-docs/equestrian/equestrian_handbook.md

 Foam tipped jousting only and suggested for heavy mounted combat - rigid material covering chest and torso.
 Standard equestrian riding vests are deemed equivalent.

 #### Groin
-#oam tipped jousting only - groin area must be protected by sufficient means including saddle or armor.
+Foam tipped jousting only - groin area must be protected by sufficient means including saddle or armor.

 #### Hands
 1. Heavy mounted combat and mounted crest combat - leather gloves.